 ASDWA PFAS MCLs White Paper – November 2021: This White Paper entitled, “Lessons Learned from States and Challenges Ahead in Setting State-Level Per- and Polyfluoroalkyl Substances (PFAS) Standards,” provides an overview of current state PFAS efforts and seven topic sections on the key components of the regulatory setting process for states that are developing or considering developing PFAS drinking water Maximum Contaminant Level (MCL) regulatory standards or guidelines, or want to take other actions to assess and address PFAS.
 View the November 29, 2021 webinar recording and slides here.

-On April 26, 2024, EPA released the final National Primary Drinking Water Regulation (NPDWR) for PFOA and PFOS, along with four additional PFAS.
+On April 26, 2024, EPA released the Final NPDWR for PFOA and PFOS, and four additional PFAS.
 EPA set a Maximum Contaminant Level (MCL) of 4 parts per trillion (ppt) for PFOA and PFOS, and 10 ppt for PFHxS, PFNA, and HFPO-DA (GenX).
 In addition to these five MCLs, EPA included a Hazard Index for mixtures of two or more of four PFAS including PFHxS, PFNA, GenX, and PFBS.
 The Hazard Index is a tool used to evaluate potential health risks from exposure to chemical mixtures.
 This approach has been used in other EPA programs, such as the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), but this is the first time it has been used for a drinking water standard.
 Additionally, EPA has finalized Maximum Contaminant Level Goals (MCLGs) for each of the six PFAS.
 The MCLs and MCLGs are as follows.

 GenX | Hexafluoropropylene oxide dimer acid | 10 ppt | 10 ppt |